muggy8/improbable/from-me-to-me/UIb4kVxn.md

 I wasn't sure if Phanna was serious or not but that doesn't look the least bit beautiful to me in any way.

-In fact, instead of beautiful, it made me feel all sorts of different kinds of uncomfortable just looking at it.
+In fact, instead of beautiful, I was feeling all sorts of different kinds of uncomfortable just looking at it.

 Phanna must have picked up on those feelings and began speaking again.